KernowMark/KMZones/README.md

 ## Features
 - Displays "Green Zone" or "Amber Zone" text based on the player's location.
-- Smooth fade-in and fade-out transitions.
 - Styled using Bootstrap and custom CSS.
 - Easy to add multiple zones.
+- This script is Standalone, and is compatible with ESX, QBCore, BJCore, TMC and any other frameworks.

 ## Installation
 1. Clone or download the repository.